jtonic/tools/nvim/shortcuts.md

 **Notes**:
   If %s is replaced with s in the command above the search and replace take place in the current line.

+## Surround

+- `ysiw"` - surround the word with double quotes
+- `ys$"` - surround the text from the cursor to the end of the line with double quotes
+- `cs"'` - change the surrounding double quotes to single quotes
+- `ds"` - delete the surrounding double quotes
+- `S"` - (v) - surround a selection with double quotes

+- surround a selection with double quotes: `s"` (v)

 ## Visual mode

 - `v` - start visual mode